25381 N, Hwy 101, Hoodsport WA. 98548

 Recreational Boating Association of Washington (RBAW) announced plans to purchase the Lakebay Marina, near Penrose Point Marine State Park with the intent to donate it to Washington State Parks for public use.
 See the related article on WaggonerGuide.com.

 PumpMeOut is now SOS-Sanitation Offloading (877-767-6862)

 The Port of Seattle now owns and operates Salmon Bay Marina.
 Fishermen’s Terminal staff manage the marina and respond to calls and email (206-787-3395).

-As of the Memorial Day Weekend, there will be a new water runway marked with lighted buoys on Lake Union.
+There is a new water runway marked with lighted buoys on Lake Union.
 The buoys will be strung in a line north of MOHAI and the Center for Wooden Boats.
-They are equipped with flashing lights that can be triggered by the Kenmore Air pilots signifying a float plane is about to take off or land in the water runway area.
-The water runway buoys will be seasonal and in place between Memorial Day and Labor Day when it is removed for the season.
+They are equipped with flashing lights that can be triggered by pilots signifying a float plane is about to take off or land in the water runway area.

 Poulsbo - Longship Marine